Aristotle was a very famous philosopher and scientist that was born in 384 B.C. and died in 322 B.C.

 He went to Turkey and all throughout Greece.

-While Aristotle was traveling, he got married and he wrote many different books and other works.
+While Aristotle was traveling, he got married and wrote many different books and other works.
 Some of them included:

 - “The Parts of Animals.”